Jogos de Natal 1982

 As a result of the withdrawal of the Belgian team from Blankenberge following the completion of the first recording, the second version of the programme went ahead with only three of the original four teams and was - for obvious reasons - renamed Trio.

 British production team members present on location were drafted in to produce this remounted production.
-They were to take over from Quartet director Etienne d'Hooghe, who had been dismissed by co-producer António Bivar following the debacle of the first recording.
+They were to take over from Quartet director Etienne d'Hooghe, who had been dropped by co-producer António Bivar following the debacle of the first recording.
 This proposition was not entirely without its logistical problems.
 In a 2023 telephone call, former It's A Knockout producer Geoffrey Wilson revealed that the language barrier was a real challenge as the new producer (Wilson) and director (Bill Taylor) spoke no Portuguese and the camera crew that they had to work with spoke no English.
 In the end, they all convened and stayed up late into the night, trying to work out a series of signals, explaining what the BBC meant by a mid-shot and so on, and eventually - somehow - they managed to strike up a rudimentary understanding sufficient to make the programme.

 The surviving 1" master tapes of the BBC version of Trio.